wdyab/physicsnemo/CONTRIBUTING.md

 This will not only help developers pass the CI pipeline, but also accelerate reviews.
 Contributions that have not used pre-commit will *not be reviewed*.

+`pre-commit` is installed as part of the `dev` optional dependencies defined in `pyproject.toml`.
-To install `pre-commit` follow the below steps inside the PhysicsNeMo repository folder:
+To install `pre-commit` in an existing environment, follow the below steps inside the PhysicsNeMo repository folder:

 ```bash
 pip install pre-commit